benjiqq/NuBot/CONTRIBUTE.md

 ## Dependencies

-Dependecies are located in the lib folder (gradle in the future).
+Dependencies are located in the lib folder (gradle in the future).

 Grip is used to compile markdown into HTML, see https://github.com/joeyespo/grip